jerusalemmoore/django_practice/README.md

     3. access through: http://localhost:8000/blog/

-    note: still need to take care of possible race condition in service start:). web service in docker-compose.yml may start before livereload does but this shouldn't be  an issue if you're just looking around
+    note: still need to take care of possible race conditions in service start:). web service in docker-compose.yml may start before livereload does but this shouldn't be  an issue if you're just looking around. the web service may start
+    before the db is up and running on first time run
+    but usually comes up fine on the second run of the build.
     note: for linux, you may need to prepend the above commands with "sudo"